-ARTC has an approved train length of up to 1329 metres.
-This represents a practical limit given current loop lengths, existing train configurations and the need to allow a margin at the loop ends.
+ARTC has an approved train length of up to 1329 metres in the Gunnedah basin.
+This represents a practical limit given current loop lengths and the need to allow a margin at the loop ends.
 There will be no further increase in length until the track configuration changes to facilitate it.